VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/querying/README.md

 {"_msg":"some other error","_stream":"{}","_time":"2023-01-01T13:32:15Z"}
 ```

-The matching lines are sent to the response stream as soon as they are found in VictoriaLogs storage.
+Logs lines are sent to the response stream as soon as they are found in VictoriaLogs storage.
 This means that the returned response may contain billions of lines for queries matching too many log entries.
 The response can be interrupted at any time by closing the connection to VictoriaLogs server.
-This allows post-processing the returned lines at the client side with the usual Unix commands such as `grep`, `jq`, `less`, `head`, etc.
+This allows post-processing the returned lines at the client side with the usual Unix commands such as `grep`, `jq`, `less`, `head`, etc.,
+without worrying about resource usage at VictoriaLogs side.
 See [these docs](#command-line) for more details.

-The returned lines aren't sorted, since sorting disables the ability to send matching log entries to response stream as soon as they are found.
+The returned lines aren't sorted by default, since sorting disables the ability to send matching log entries to response stream as soon as they are found.
-Query results can be sorted either at VictoriaLogs side according [to these docs](https://docs.victoriametrics.com/victorialogs/logsql/#sort-pipe)
+Query results can be sorted either at VictoriaLogs side via [`sort` pipe](https://docs.victoriametrics.com/victorialogs/logsql/#sort-pipe)
 or at client side with the usual `sort` command according to [these docs](#command-line).

 By default the `(AccountID=0, ProjectID=0)` [tenant](https://docs.victoriametrics.com/victorialogs/#multitenancy) is queried.
-If you need querying other tenant, then specify the needed tenant via http request headers.
+If you need querying other tenant, then specify it via `AccounID` and `ProjectID` http request headers.
 For example, the following query searches
 for log messages at `(AccountID=12, ProjectID=34)` tenant:

 ```sh